lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 <button>&nbsp;(&nbsp;</button>
 Based on all installed packages and local function declarations it shows a tooltip with the function signature for the current word and it inserts “()” or “(”.

-***Hint*** This functionality can be switched off by deactivating the bound key equivalent within in the Bundle Editor.
+***Hint*** This command will run in a background task to avoid waiting for unknown commands or if lots of packages are installed.
+This functionality can be switched off by deactivating the bound key equivalent within in the Bundle Editor.

 ## Function Parameter…
 <button>&nbsp;^,&nbsp;</button>